 The answer is poor handling technique.
 As with any of the animals discussed, always consider the need for handling before starting and select a method of restraint appropriate for the animal.

 Before you approach an animal, you should be observing its demeanour.
-This means, you will need to observe the nature of the animal, for example, if you were handling a dog, does the dog bare teeth, or is it snarling or growling.
+This means you will need to observe the nature of the animal; for example, if you are handling a dog, does the dog bear teeth, or is it snarling or growling?
 It is not likely you will approach the dog and try to handle it if their teeth are baring and they are barking aggressively at you.
-By assessing the demeanour of the animal, it will give you clues as to whether the animal is friendly, excitable, shy, nervous, or anxious and help you to modify your approach accordingly.
+Assessing the demeanour of the animal will give you clues as to whether the animal is friendly, excitable, shy, nervous, or anxious and will help you to modify your approach accordingly.

 Dogs are easily excited and can be quite boisterous and generally respond positively to humans.
-Larger dogs can easily knock people over and bump into equipment and cause damage.
+Larger dogs can easily knock people over, bump into equipment, and cause damage.
 Correct handling and restraint are essential to avoiding injury and damage.
-It is also important to never assume a dog is friendly, always conduct a thorough observation before approaching to avoid being bitten.
+It is also important to never assume a dog is friendly; always conduct a thorough observation before approaching to avoid being bitten.
 If you do not feel confident in making this assessment, you should seek assistance from a more experienced colleague or a veterinarian.
-In the event you have consulted for someone else to help you, ensure you watch the vet (or another person) and the techniques they use to assess the dog, for example, they may talk gently to the dog, crouch down and allow the dog to sniff their hand before they try to handle it.
+In the event you have consulted for someone else to help you, ensure you watch the vet (or another person) and the techniques they use to assess the dog; for example, they may talk gently to the dog, crouch down and allow the dog to sniff their hand before they try to handle it.

 Preparation